fragglet/WadGadget/src/help/dir_view.md

 # Directory view

+[This page shows help about browsing filesystem directories.
+For help on the browser interface in general, [see here](browser.md).]

 The directory view shows a particular directory (folder) on the filesystem.
 Selecting a directory and pressing enter will navigate into that directory;
 doing this for the first entry in the list will navigate to the parent